mirunalini17/cubesat_based_dark_vessal_detection/Readme.md

 # CubeSat-Based Dark Vessel Detection System

 # Overview
-      This project presents a prototype of a CubeSat-Based Dark Vessel Detection System designed to identify vessels that stop transmitting their status signals while operating at sea.

-      Illegal fishing, unauthorized maritime activities, vessel hijacking, and sinking incidents often involve the intentional or accidental loss of communication with monitoring authorities.

-      Traditional geofence-based monitoring systems only generate alerts when a vessel crosses predefined boundaries and may not provide continuous real-time communication between vessels and shore stations.

-      To address this limitation, our system introduces a heartbeat-based vessel monitoring mechanism using a CubeSat communication concept.
+This project presents a prototype of a CubeSat-Based Dark Vessel Detection System designed to identify vessels that stop transmitting their status signals while operating at sea.Illegal fishing, unauthorized maritime activities, vessel hijacking, and sinking incidents often involve the intentional or accidental loss of communication with monitoring authorities.Traditional geofence-based monitoring systems only generate alerts when a vessel crosses predefined boundaries and may not provide continuous real-time communication between vessels and shore stations.To address this limitation, our system introduces a heartbeat-based vessel monitoring mechanism using a CubeSat communication concept.

 # Problem Statement
       Maritime monitoring systems like Geofence alert systems primarily depend on AIS (Automatic Identification System) Geofencing and Radar surveillance.